faucet-pipeline/docs/src/static.md

 title: faucet-pipeline-static
 ---

+**Note:** This is a previous version of faucet-pipeline-assets that does not work with projects using ESM.
+Please use [faucet-pipeline-assets](/assets) instead.

 The configuration is an array of folders or single files you want to copy.
 Each entry of the array is an object with two keys: `source` is the source folder, and `target` is the target folder.